rdxkeerthi/website/README.md

                     <p style="color:orange; font-family:'Tahoma'; font-size:20px;"> This is the Official Website of our Teaching center.</p>
                     </div>

-                    <div class="content1">Software developers are the creative force behind computer programs of all kinds.<br>They design and write the code used to build everything from operating systems to apps to video games.<br>A Software Developer designs and builds computer programs that power mobile devices, desktop computers, and even cars.<br>Software developers need to stay up-to-date on the latest advancements regarding the tools, frameworks, programming languages, and apps to achieve success.<br>You can learn from<span style="background-color:lime">YUVA SOFTWARE DEVELOPING CENTER</span>
+                    <div class="content1">Software developers are the creative force behind computer programs of all kinds.<br>They design and write the code used to build everything from operating systems to apps to video games.<br>A Software Developer designs and builds computer programs that power mobile devices, desktop computers, and even cars.<br>Software developers need to stay up-to-date on the latest advancements regarding the tools, frameworks, programming languages, and apps to achieve success.<br>You can learn from<span style="background-color:lime">KEERTHIVASAN SOFTWARE DEVELOPING CENTER</span>
                          for Rs.1000 | Get free certificate | Intenship programs | Workshops | Hackathons | And much more...
                         <img src="/static/images/home.png"></div>